dCache/dcache-book2/intouch.md

 The command `logoff` exits the admin shell.

-If you want to find out which cells are running on a certain domain, you can issue the command `ps` in the CELL-SYSTEM cell of the domain.
+If you want to find out which cells are running on a certain domain, you can issue the command `ps` in the System `cell` of the domain.

 Example:
 For example, if you want to list the cells running on the `poolDomain`, `cd` to its `System` cell and issue the `ps` command.